-The Midwives of New Jersey, LLC have a corporate goal of Improving Birth Outcomes in New Jersey.
-As part of that goal, they hosted the Symposium last year, The Evidence for CHOICE.
-The conference was very successful for bringing together birth workers from around the state to examine the evidence presented by Dr. Rebecca Dekker of Evidence Based Birth specifically the evidence that supports Midwifery Care, Homebirth and Waterbirth.
+The New Jersey Symposium for Physiologic Birth: 2018 Avoiding Cesarean hosted by the Midwives of New Jersey, LLC has a corporate goal of Improving Birth Outcomes in New Jersey.
+As part of that goal, they hosted their first Symposium last year, The Evidence for CHOICE.
+The conference was very successful in bringing together birth workers from around the state to examine the evidence, presented by Dr. Rebecca Dekker of Evidence Based Birth, specifically the evidence that supports Midwifery Care, Homebirth and Waterbirth.

 This year, our Keynote speaker is Dr. Neel Shah.
 Neel Shah, MD, MPP, FACOG is an Assistant Professor of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School, and Director of the Delivery Decisions Initiative at Ariadne Labs.
 Dr. Shah is listed among the "40 smartest people in health care" by the Becker's Hospital Review, and has been profiled by the New York Times, CNN, and other outlets.
 His team is currently collaborating with hospitals across the United States, and using methods from design, systems engineering, and management to reduce the epidemic of avoidable c-section.
 Dr. Shah will be discussing his work and recommendations at the conference.